-A parent teacher conference will be held shortly after the issuance of the first trimester report cards in mid November.
+A parent teacher conference will be held shortly after the issuance of the first trimester report cards the week of Thanksgiving.
 Both parents and teachers may schedule a conference at any other time during the school year should the need arise.